timothy812c/dudezmobi/README.md

 Timely updates <24H as deemed by komodo team.
 Reach at least 33% or better monthly NN notarization score.
-For risk mitigation I have the capability and resources to separate my physical servers to two operating sites 100 kms from each other\
+For risk mitigation I have the capability and resources to separate my physical servers to two operating sites 100 kms from each other.
 >
 > _Thank you for your support_.
 > ありがとうございます。